-The MLS 2019 consists of 24 teams, divided into two conferences: western and eastern.
+The MLS table 2020 consists of 26 teams, divided into two conferences: western and eastern.

 In this table, all the teams are together though, ranked through the one with most points, to the one with fewer points.

 MLS playoff brackets

 The MLS table below refers to the MLS playoffs 2019 (previous season).
 The regular season ended on the 6th of October.
 The competition then turned into a playoff, with knockout matches between the teams.
 Here is the final bracket:

 The MLS playoffs kicked off on the 19th of October 2019.
 The winners of each conference during the regular season advanced to the semifinals directly.
 Seattle Sounders were crowned winners on the 10th of November.

 The history of MLS

 The rise of NASL and its fall

 The Major Soccer League was founded in 1993, but it was not the first league of soccer in the United States.
 Between 1968 and 1984 there was the NASL, the North American Soccer League.
 It got wide popularity throughout the 70s, especially due to attracting major faces of the European and South American sport.

 With teams such as the New York Cosmos, the Chicago Sting and the Las Vegas Quicksilver, the league was built in a franchise like a format, the same as MLB, NFL and NBA.